 (Optional) Create & use a virtual env (using the fish shell in this example) …

 Install the Python package (from the directory containing setup.py) with:

 python -m pip install -e .

-Because the site generator was designed to use ninja, and how ninja works, new processes are created for individual build steps like reading each reStructuredText document or for rendering each HTML file.
+Because the site generator was designed to use ninja, and how ninja works, new processes are created for individual build steps like reading each reStructuredText document or for rendering each HTML file from a mako template.

 A lot of time is spent starting the Python interpreter and importing modules.

 So, instead of doing that, the build steps run a smol C program named fucko-fwd that connects to Python over a unix socket so that the main Python process can do everything and sometimes fork and finish build steps in another process.

 That program is compiled as a build step automatically, but you need a C